 If you’re not approved for a secured card, there are other ways to get your hands on credit.
 For instance, you can become an authorized user on someone else’s account or try to find a cosigner to apply with.

 “Too many” credit cards could be anywhere from 2 to 5 or more, depending on the individual.
-Everyone should have at least 1 credit card for credit-building purposes, even if they don’t use it to make purchases.
-But it’s hard to say exactly how many credit cards is too many because the … read full answernumber of cards you should have differs from person to person.
-It depends on how well you can manage 1 credit card, then 2, and so on.
+Everyone should have at least 1 credit card for credit-building purposes, even if they don’t use it to make purchases, but the exact number of cards you should have differs from person to person.
+It depends on how well you can manage 1 credit card, then 2, and so on.… read full answer

 If you’re not sure how many credit cards is too many for you, there are a number of factors you can think about when making your decision.
 In particular, consider your recent spending and payment history.
 If you’re having trouble paying the full statement balance by the due date on each account you already have open, think twice about applying for another credit card account.